Most of us know that supplying a quality product or service on time and at a fair price is critical to achieving customer satisfaction.

 It's important to understand that big companies have a qualification process.
 If you understand their challenges, concerns, and what they're looking for, you can increase your chances of gaining new business.

-According to Corporate Visions, 74% of buyers choose the rep that was first to add value and insight.
-Make sure to re-read your entire response before sending to make sure the content is thorough, accurate, and relevant before hitting "send."
-This is where having an online resource library will be helpful.
-Depending on where the buyer is in their purchasing process, you can also send along additional marketing materials, product information, case studies, and website pages for them to review.
+(This is where having an online resource library will be helpful.
+Depending on where the buyer is in their purchasing process, you can also send along additional marketing materials, product information, case studies, and website pages for them to review.)

 Invest In Digital Marketing Efforts